The News: A User’s Manual

 The news is everywhere, we can’t stop checking it constantly on our screens, but what is it doing to our minds?

 The news occupies the same dominant position in modern society as religion once did, asserts Alain de Botton – but we don’t begin to understand its impact on us.
 In this dazzling new book, de Botton takes 25 archetypal news stories – from an aircrash to a murder, a celebrity interview to a political scandal – and submits them to unusually intense analysis.

 He raises questions like: How come disaster stories are often so uplifting?
 What makes the love lives of celebrities so interesting?
 Why do we enjoy politicians being brought down?
 Why are upheavals in far off lands often so… boring?

 De Botton has written the ultimate manual for our news-addicted age, one sure to bring calm, understanding and a measure of sanity to our daily (perhaps even hourly) interactions with the news machine.

-Inspired by writing the book, he has also created a news outlet, which can be visited here: www.philosophersmail.com.
+Inspired by writing the book, he created a news outlet: www.philosophersmail.com.